VZeferino/cloudwalk/frontend-engineer-test/README.md

 - **Error Handling**: Improve error handling to provide better user feedback in case of API failures.
 - **Testing**: Add unit and integration tests to ensure the application works as expected.
 - **Loading State**: Enhance the loading state with animations or skeleton screens to improve user experience during data fetching.
+- **Dark Mode**: Implement a dark mode for better user experience, especially in low-light environments.

 ## License